 One main mathematical ingredient to this work has been a construction by Hiroshi Inose, On certain Kummer surfaces, which can be realized as nonsingular quartic surfaces in P3, J. Fac.
 Sci.
 Uni.
 Tokyo IA 23 (1976), 545-560.
 Its generalization to other quartic K3 surfaces by Tetsuji Shioda is likely to imply generalizations of my results, which I plan to investigate.

-Some of the relevant background from geometry is summarized in
+Some of the background from geometry which is relevant for this work is summarized in

 Topics include the complex and Kähler geometry of Calabi-Yau manifolds and their classification in low dimensions.
 I furthermore discuss toroidal superconformal field theories and their Z2-orbifolds, yielding a discussion of K3 surfaces as the simplest class of Calabi-Yau manifolds where non-linear sigma model constructions bear mysteries to the very day.
 The elliptic genus in CFT and in geometry is presented as an instructional piece of evidence in favor of a deep connection between geometry and conformal field theory.